ManueleBazzichetto/website/content/home/welcome.md

   columns: '1'
 ---

 My name is Manuele Bazzichetto.
-I am a vegetation ecologist broadly interested in biological invasions, biogeography, species distribution modelling, and, from recently, on the effect of climatic anomalies on ecosystem stability.
+I am a vegetation ecologist broadly interested in what drives vegetation patterns and processes across space and over time.
+So far, My research has focused on biological invasions, species distribution modelling, and, from recently, I have started investigating the effect of climatic extremes on the stability of ecosystem functions.

-Since October 2022, I am a MSCA (Marie Skłodowska-Curie Actions) fellow at the [*MOBI lab*](https://petrkeil.github.io) (Dpt. of Spatial Science, Czech University of Life Sciences), where I will be investigating with Petr Keil how extreme climatic events affect the temporal stability of vegetation communities.
-Our project is named [*COCOS*](https://mbazzichetto.netlify.app/cocos/) (effects of Climatic extremes On eCOsystem Stability), and I will be posting news and info about it.
+Since October 2022, I am a MSCA (Marie Skłodowska-Curie Actions) fellow at the [*MOBI lab*](https://petrkeil.github.io) (Dpt. of Spatial Science, Czech University of Life Sciences), where, together with Petr Keil, I will be investigating how extreme climatic events affect the temporal stability of vegetation-related functions, such as plan biomass.
+Our project is named [*COCOS*](https://mbazzichetto.netlify.app/cocos/) (effects of Climatic extremes On eCOsystem Stability), and I will be posting news about it [*here*](https://mbazzichetto.netlify.app/cocos/).